California lawmakers reach deal on net neutrality bill

-Leading California lawmakers said Thursday they have reached an agreement on legislation that will create super strong net neutrality protections after the Federal Communications Commission voted to repeal the regulations.
+Leading California lawmakers said Thursday they have reached an agreement on legislation that will create super-strong net neutrality protections after the Federal Communications Commission (FCC) voted to repeal the regulations.

 The deal comes after bitter debate among Democrats over how much muscle to put into the legislation, heralded as one of the nation's most aggressive efforts to revive Obama-era net neutrality regulations reversed by the Trump administration.